Good Grammar, Spelling, and Punctuation

 Putting it All Together

-Technically speaking, grammar may not include spelling and punctuation, but without all these elements in our writing, proper grammar does not equate good grammar.
+Technically speaking, grammar may not include spelling and punctuation, but without all these elements in our writing, proper grammar does not always equate with good grammar.
 We talk about grammar, spelling, and punctuation because these are separate but related elements that work together to produce a mechanically coherent piece of writing.